V35HR4J/30-Days-of-PHP-source-code-analysis/Day7/README.md

 ```

 If you see here, the current logged in user is verified before executing the upload function.
 So, only the current logged in user can upload a file with their respective id.
+[Full Commit](https://github.com/ultimatemember/ultimatemember/commit/249682559012734a4f7d71f52609b2f301ea55b1)
 # Preventions

 - Access Control Checks